lucrybpin/Super-Trunfo-js/README.md

 - **renderCard**: render your card in the screen using renderCard

 ###Development:
-Now starting to focus in the player and combat stuff.
+todo: focus in the player and combat stuff.

 ###NOTE:
-Due to my final course work have to pause the project.
-I believe in 2017 I'll be back with this project (not sure).
+I'm working and studying.
+Not much time left to play here now :[

 That is it.
 Jesus be with you!